AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 You can customize the look and feel of the layout using widgets.html.
 You can change the appearance of the cards that appear and customize the theme.

-In the **General Settings** section, you can choose the primary and secondary colors for the cards and specify the properties to customize the theme.
+In the **[!UICONTROL General Settings]** section, you can choose the primary and secondary colors for the cards and specify the properties to customize the theme.

 ```
 \{